tohenk/b860hv5-os10-root/README.md

 4. Wipe cache and data
 5. Set device to unlocked state
 6. Flash Magisk patched boot image
-7. Flash TWRP image
-8. Flash empty CONF image
+7. Flash empty CONF image
-9. Restart device then complete setup and connect to network using WiFi, note the IP address
+8. Restart device then complete setup and connect to network using WiFi, note the IP address
-10. Enable Developer Options and then activate USB debugging
+9. Enable Developer Options and then activate USB debugging
-11. Using adb, connect to device IP and install Magisk app
+10. Using adb, connect to device IP and install Magisk app
-12. Restore saved CONF partition
+11. Restore saved CONF partition

 ## Rooting